|

 tunicates.
 Hawaiian species are tiny, measuring less than 1/4 inch at adulthood, therefore

 rarely collected alive but frequent in beach drift.
-Formerly known as
+Formerly included

 Family Eratoidae.